myusrn/lnsexploration/README.md

   role names for "allowedMemberTypes": [ "User" ] use persona defined strings, Admin/Approver/Observer/Writer/etc, to enable more managable user permissions, aka authorization, than groups
   role with "allowedMemberTypes": [ "Application" ] vs [ "User" ] appear to be an admin consent only scope permission
 aad application scope and role permission -> 03/12/17 https://joonasw.net/view/defining-permissions-and-roles-in-aad
-  scope is delegated permission for service principal object, the actor for an application, and role is permission for user object or application object
+  scope is delegated permission for service principal object downstream api call and role is permission for user object or service principal against local resources
 aad application objects and service principal objects -> https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals
+  application object 1:1 relationship with the software application and 1:many relationships with its corresponding service principal object(s)
+  application object serves as the template from which common and default properties are derived for use in creating corresponding service principal objects
+  application object is global representation of application across all tenants and service principal is local representation for use in a specific tenant
-  client role and resource server role | application object and service principal object and user principal object
+  there exist client role and resource server role | application object and service principal object and user principal object
 oauth 2.0 authorization code grant flow -> https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-protocols-oauth-code
   implicit grant flow | auth code grant | on-behalf-of flow | client credentials grant
 openid connect vs oauth -> https://stackoverflow.com/questions/1087031/whats-the-difference-between-openid-and-oauth